bcdavasconcelos/TBibTeX/README.md

 ## Exporting

 To export a BibTeX file, all you have to do is select the Content note and then hit File > Export Selected Note.
 There is no need to export all the notes in the file, as the content uses a preview template that will incorporate all of them.
-Alternatively, you could also just copy and paste the text in the export pane and paste anywhere you need it.
+Alternatively, you could also just copy the text in the export pane and paste anywhere you need it.

 ## Keeping notes under bib references